KarimAziev/redux-saga-modal/README.md

 ```

-To create an instance use `createModal` and pass the modal name as first argument.
+To create an instance use `createModal` and pass the modal name as the first argument.

 ```javascript